nipafx/nipafx.dev/content/videos/2021-03-25-inside-java-newscast-1.md

 With Java 16 out the door, what's next?
 Java 17 of course!
-Two Java Enhancement Proposals are already targeted for the upcoming release in September and there's a fair chance that a third one will be soon.
+Two JDK Enhancement Proposals are already targeted for the upcoming release in September and there's a fair chance that a third one will be soon.
 Let's go over the list.

 ### Another Port